Adversarial Hubness in Multi-Modal Retrieval: Experimental Setup

+\textit{MSR-VTT}~\cite{xu2016msr} (video-to-text, proxy): 10,000 video clips with $\sim$20 captions each.
+To evaluate query-distribution generalization, we use 1,000 test captions as a \emph{proxy query distribution} to generate adversarial hubs and evaluate them on MS COCO queries.

+Unless otherwise specified, the adversarial query set $Q_t$ contains 100 randomly selected queries for indiscriminate attacks and more than 20 for concept-specific attacks (depending on the concept).
+Each hub generation is repeated 100 times, and we report both mean and standard deviation.

-\shortsection{Models} We use the popular open-source encoders: ImageBind~\cite{girdhar2023imagebind} (6 modalities), AudioCLIP~\cite{guzhov2021audioclip} (3 modalities), and CLIP (2 modalities)~\cite{radford2021learning}.
+\para{Models} We use popular open-source encoders: ImageBind~\cite{girdhar2023imagebind} (6 modalities), AudioCLIP~\cite{guzhov2021audioclip} (3 modalities), and CLIP (2 modalities)~\cite{radford2021learning}.
 For tasks involving images, we use a partially trained checkpoint of AudioCLIP, as it achieves better performance~\cite{guzhov2021audioclip}.
-Our evaluations on CLIP are done on two sizes (ViT and ResNet-50) using the implementations provided by OpenCLIP~\cite{Cherti_2023_CVPR}.
+Our evaluations on CLIP are done on two architectures (ViT and ResNet-50) using the implementations provided by OpenCLIP~\cite{Cherti_2023_CVPR}.

-\shortsection{Pinecone} In addition to evaluating the above models as ``simulated" retrieval systems (following the previous literature~\cite{bogolin2022cross,wang2023balance}), we also construct a more realistic setting by attacking Pinecone's image-to-image retrieval application\footnote{\url{https://github.com/pinecone-io/image-search-example}}.

-Based on Pinecone's documentation, the application uses CLIP ~\cite{radford2021learning} to convert both user queries and gallery data to the embeddings, but does not specify the version number.
-Therefore, we assume the adversary does not know the exact version of CLIP, but has access to the models we included in other experiments.
-This assumption is realistic since training one's own encoder is prohibitively expensive and potential victims often leverage leading open-source implementations.
-We also assume the adversaries have no control over the configurations of the Pinecone application other than uploading the gallery data, which closely mimics how a victim would build its own real-world retrieval system based on Pinecone.
-We test on the CUB-200-2011 dataset, using the same gallery and query set split as above.
+\para{Pinecone} Beyond simulated retrieval systems~\cite{bogolin2022cross,wang2023balance}, we evaluate a realistic image-to-image retrieval application from Pinecone,\footnote{\url{https://github.com/pinecone-io/image-search-example}} which internally uses a proprietary CLIP variant.
+We assume the adversary only has access to public CLIP implementations (not the exact model) and can only upload gallery items but not alter system configurations.
+Experiments are run on CUB-200-2011 with the same settings.

-\shortsection{Attack Setup} For each of our attacks, we only generate a single adversarial hub and add it to the gallery data to show the effectiveness of being retrieved by a large fraction of irrelevant test queries.
-To generate the adversarial hub, we randomly select a clean gallery point $g_c\in G$, optimize the perturbation $\delta$ based on \eqref{eq:adv_hub} and run the PGD attack for $T = 1000$ iterations to obtain the adversarial hub $g_a = g_c+\delta$.
-We set the perturbation budget of $\delta$ as $\epsilon = 16/255$ for image and $\epsilon=0.05$ for audio, following the prior work \cite{zhang2024adversarial}.
+\para{Attack Setup} To generate an adversarial hub, we randomly select a clean gallery point $g_c\in G$, optimize the perturbation $\delta$ based on Equation \eqref{eq:optimization_centroid}, and run PGD for $T = 1,000$ iterations to obtain $g_a = g_c+\delta$.
+We set $\epsilon=16/255$ for images and $\epsilon=0.05$ for audio, following~\cite{zhang2024adversarial}.
+For query-based attacks, we allow up to 100,000 queries, following the original paper~\cite{andriushchenko2020square}.